libp2p/specs/multistream-2.0/spec.md

 Format:

 ```
-<multistream/use><multistream/contextual><id(varint)>
+<multistream/multicodec><multistream/dynamic><id(varint)>
 ```

 The ID 0 is reserved for saying "same protocol" on a bidirectional stream.
-The receiver of a bidirectional stream can't reuse the same contextual ID that the initiator used as this contextual ID is relative *to* the receiver.
+The receiver of a bidirectional stream can't reuse the same dynamic ID that the initiator used as this dynamic ID is relative *to* the receiver.
 Really, this last rule *primarily* exists to side-step the TCP simultaneous connect issue.

 This protocol has *also* been designed to be hardware friendly:

-1. Hardware can compare the first 16 bits of the message against `<multistream/use><multistream/contextual>`.
+1. Hardware can compare the first 16 bits of the message against `<multistream/multicodec><multistream/dynamic>`.
-2. It can then route the message based on the contextual ID.
+2. It can then route the message based on the dynamic ID.
 The fact that these IDs are chosen by the *receiver* means that the receiver can reuse the same IDs for all connected peers (reusing the same hardware routing table).